 Then she was born early.
 She also spent time in the NICU.
 I worried this would impact how we could implement Babywise.
 While Kaitlyn was born 3 weeks early, I don’t think it really had much of an affect on her ability to do Babywise.
 She was a really sleepy newborn, so we had about 6 weeks of really trying to get her to stay awake for feedings and waketimes, but she is also a big sleeper anyway.

-So I turned to friends to share stories and advice of doing Babywise with a preterm baby (or babies).
+So I turned to friends to share stories and advice of doing Babywise with a preterm baby (or babies), also known as premie babies.
 Here are their thoughts:

 How to Implement Babywise with a Preterm Baby

 “My son (I also have a Brayden:)) was a month early.
 I had pre–eclampsia.
 He was a VERY sleepy newborn.
 I had decided before he was born to do BW and I was very frustrated because he slept constantly the first month.
 Keeping him awake for nursing sessions was very difficult, let alon afterward.
 But, I was blessed with a healthy 7 lb baby, so like Kaitlyn there were no size issues.